ArjunSahlot/global-registers.nvim/README.md

 ```

-## Usage
+## Usage 🚀

 `global-registers.nvim` was built to be as unobtrusive as possible.
 Press `yy` here, press `p` there.
 Press `qq` here, press `@q` there.
 It just works!
 Think of it as a missing feature that should have been built into `neovim` from the start.
 Once you start using it, you won't even know it exists!

-## Behind the scenes (how it works)
+## Behind the scenes (how it works) 🔍

 In order to have the same registers across all your neovim instances, `global-registers.nvim` has to keep track of all the (configured) registers in a file.
 Whenever you edit these registers in a local instance of neovim, it will update the save file.
 Whenever other neovim instances detect a change in the save file, they will refresh their own registers to match the save file.
+Because of the save file, this plugin can actually double-up as a register persistency plugin!

-## Troubleshooting
+## Troubleshooting 🛠️

 `global-registers.nvim` tries to do things which neovim doesn't provide native support for, such as tracking register changes.
 This means that there are some edge cases where it might not work as expected.
 If you're experiencing any issues, please check this section and open an issue if you don't find a solution.